 Interior design styles can be extremely difficult to navigate, especially when it comes to designing something entirely for the first time, with no experience.
 From the different kinds of styles available to the different kinds of theories in design, it can all seem very difficult to navigate.
 We have come up with a guide to help you through it!

-The colour dilemma
+The interior design colour dilemma

-When it comes to designing a place, many individuals begin by deciding on a colour scheme.
+When it comes to interior designing a place, many individuals begin by deciding on a colour scheme.
 However, interiors expert Richard Petrie of Thomas Sanderson advises deferring this phase until far later in the process.
 Don’t pick your colour scheme until after you’ve moved in.
 Instead, stock up on necessities like carpets, upholstered furniture, and more, and let your palette be guided by them.

 When it comes to choosing a good colour scheme, there are usually two routes you can take- choose the wall colour, then choose the colour of the furnishings.
 The second one is to choose the furnishings first and then paint the walls to match the bigger accents.
 The latter is considered to be better.
 This is because it is usually pretty difficult to navigate furniture AFTER you have chosen the walls, whereas the opposite is way more viable.